Longtime Leonia Firefighter Resigns Over 'Indefensible' Post About Asian American Protester

-A string of racist and sexual insults against a young Asian-American protester in a Facebook thread has cost a volunteer of nearly 45 years his position with the Leonia fire department.
+A string of racist insults on Facebook against a young Asian-American protester has cost a volunteer of nearly 45 years his ranking positions with the Leonia Fire Department.

 It began with a post by a fellow firefighter of a photo taken during a protest in Leonia against the death of George Floyd.